Marqui-be/blog/index.md

-It is about **creative engineering**: using clear thinking, structure, and technology to make hard things simple — and possible.
+It is about **creative engineering**: using clear thinking, structure, and technology to make hard things simple, and possible.

 ---